azsdk/azsdk-docs/04-Continous-Assurance/Continuous_Assurance_userguide.md

       AzureRunAsConnection - This connection is created using service principal with a AzureRunAsCertificate
    - Two schedules to trigger the runbook :-
       - CA_Scan_Schedule - This is to trigger job to scan subscription and app resource groups
-      - CA_Helper_Schedule - This is temporary schedule created by runbook to retry download of modules
+      - CA_Helper_Schedule - This is a temporary schedule created by runbook to retry download of modules
    - Modules - Downloaded by the runbook

 About 63 assets are created overall.